 Let’s face it: all this face mask wearing is not too hot for our skin.
 It’s necessary and it’s safe, of course!
 But if you’ve been struggling with maskne (mask acne) lately, you’re not alone.
 And many area salons offer some great maskne-zapping treatments.

 As the state slowly lifts COVID-19 restrictions, salons and spas have opened back up to resume highly regulated operations.
-Here, we spoke with some local licensed estheticians to hear their thoughts on how salons are looking different these days, recommended facial treatments, and what you can do to help your skin from the safety of your own home for those who are immunocompromised or not comfortable venturing out just yet.
+Here, we spoke with some local licensed estheticians to hear their thoughts on how salons are looking different these days, what their recommended facial treatments are, and what you can do to help your skin from the safety of your own home for those who are immunocompromised or not comfortable venturing out just yet.

 Although they reopened for select services on June 30, Interlocks Salon & Spa in Newburyport only offered mask-on spa treatments at first, for the safety of clients and staff.
 As of yesterday, July 28, they’ve resumed all spa and medspa services, but things look a little different now, with a limited schedule, reduced staff, and lots of PPE.
 They got creative in the massage rooms, fastening a fabric cradle under the headrests so clients can safely remove their masks during the appointment.

 Kyla Salon in Beverly also detailed their new safety measures—they won’t schedule clients within a half hour of each other, clients must wear masks until they’re inside the treatment room, and they’re not offering their usual coffee or magazines that multiple people might touch.

 Interlocks and RN Esthetics are both offering virtual consultations so you can safely talk to a professional about whatever you skin might need.